 Exploring the natural landscape and wildlife of Iceland is one of the best activities to enjoy while you’re there.
 Whether you decide to take a winter safari ride in the spectacular Snæfellsnes Peninsula or search for whales and puffins by the coast.

-For one of the best hikes in the world, beloved by tourists and locals alike, Laugavegur traverses a diverse trail including rhyolite mountains, crystal-clear lakes, and a black sandy desert.
+For one of the best hikes in the world, loved by tourists and locals alike, Laugavegur is sure to impress.
+It traverses a diverse trail including rhyolite mountains, crystal-clear lakes, and a black sandy desert – so plenty of great photo opportunities!

-A trip to Iceland would, of course, not be complete without a visit to one of Iceland’s many natural spas.
-Blue Lagoon is the most famous, but there are plenty of places to enjoy the geothermal seawater’s relaxing and healing properties.
+A trip to Iceland wouldn’t be complete without a visit to one of Iceland’s many natural spas.
+Blue Lagoon is the most famous natural spa, but there are plenty of places to enjoy the geothermal seawater’s relaxing and healing properties.

 What to see

-But there’s a human side to Iceland that should not be ignored.
-The country is rife with Nordic history, such as Snorrastofa in Reykholt, and the capital, Reykjavik, is a cultural hub that’s compact enough to explore in a day.
+But there’s a human side to Iceland.
+The country is rife with Nordic history.
+There’s the medieval centre Snorrastofa in Reykholt, and the capital, Reykjavik, is a cultural hub that’s compact enough to explore in a day.

 4. Tallinn, Estonia

-Tallinn, Estonia is the perfect example that magic can be found in a wintry city break as well.
+Tallinn is the perfect example that magic can be found in a wintry city break as well.
+Tallinn is a fantastic city, full of culture and history.
+It might be cold but there are plenty of ways for you to warm up!

 What to do

 Sightseeing is an activity in itself in Tallinn, especially in the Old Town.
-Kohtuotsa viewing platform gives a perfect panorama over the snow-covered fairytale scenery.
-After that, head to Harju Street for the famous icerink set in historic surroundings.
+The Kohtuotsa viewing platform gives a perfect panorama over the snow-covered fairytale scenery.
+After that, head to Harju Street for the famous ice rink set in historic surroundings.

 What to see

 Tallinn Old Town is absolutely a must-see when visiting Estonia.
 It’s one of the best-preserved Hanseatic town centres in the world, and a UNESCO World Heritage Site.
-The city is filled with unique historic landmarks, such as the Town Hall and St. Alexander Nevsky Cathedral.
+The city is filled with unique historic landmarks, like the Town Hall and St. Alexander Nevsky Cathedral.

 For some natural beauty in Estonia, the nearby wilderness is awe-inspiring.
 The land is fairly flat, but the small-but-mighty Jägala Waterfall is a brilliant sight in the winter as the water forms icicles from the top.